putristphn/learningGit/README.md

-# learningGit
-🧪 QA Engineer Bootcamp – Digital Skola
+# 🧪 QA Engineer Bootcamp – Digital Skola
 This repository highlights my learning progress from **Sessions 2, 3, and 4** of the QA Engineer Bootcamp at Digital Skola.

 ## Overview